 Purpose of the Whistleblower Policy

-Colgate University (“the University”) is committed to appropriately protecting its physical, financial and human resources and complying with all applicable laws and regulations.
-The University expects trustees, officers, employees and associated volunteers (collectively the “individuals”) to comply with all applicable laws and regulations as well as all policies adopted by the University.
+Colgate University (“the University”) is committed to appropriately protecting its physical, financial and human resources, to complying with all applicable laws and regulations, and to maintaining high ethical standards.
+The University requires trustees, officers, employees and associated volunteers (collectively the “individuals”) to comply with all applicable laws and regulations as well as all policies adopted by the University.
+All employees are expected to be honest and ethical in their dealings with other employees and with University business partners.
+Even the appearance of misconduct or impropriety can be damaging to the University, and therefore the University also expects that all employees will report any observed actual or suspected violations of law or policy or Colgate’s high ethical standards, and that all employees will cooperate with any investigation required by such reports.
 This Whistleblower Policy is designed to further that objective.

 Current Protection Procedures